Social Democratic Party (Portugal): Democratic Alliance governments

-The Social Democratic Party participated in a number of coalition governments in Portugal between 1974 and 1976, following the Carnation Revolution.
+The Democratic People's Party participated in a number of coalition governments in Portugal between 1974 and 1976, following the Carnation Revolution.
 This is seen as a transitional period in Portuguese politics, in which political institutions were built and took time to stabilize.
+In 1976, the party adopted its current name.
 In 1979, the PSD formed an electoral alliance, known as the Democratic Alliance (AD), with the Democratic and Social Centre (now called the People's Party, CDS-PP) and a couple of smaller right-wing parties.
 The AD won the parliamentary elections towards the end of 1979, and the PSD leader, Francisco Sá Carneiro, became Prime Minister.
 The PSD would be part of all governments until 1995.
 The AD increased its parliamentary majority in new elections called for 1980, but was devastated by the death of Sá Caneiro in an air crash on 4 December 1980.
 Francisco Pinto Balsemão took over the leadership of both the Social Democratic Party and the Democratic Alliance, as well as the Prime Ministership, but lacking Sá Carneiro's charisma, he was unable to rally popular support.

 The Democratic Alliance was dissolved in 1983, and in parliamentary elections that year, the PSD lost to the Socialist Party (PS).
-Falling short of a majority, however, the Socialists formed a grand coalition, known as the Central Bloc, with the PSD.
+Falling short of a majority, the Socialists formed a grand coalition, known as the Central Bloc, with the PSD.
 Many right-wingers in the PSD, including Aníbal Cavaco Silva, opposed participation in the PS-led government, and so, when Cavaco Silva was elected leader of the party on 2 June 1985, the coalition was doomed.

 Cavaco Silva governments (1985–1995)

 The PSD won a plurality (but not a majority) in the general election of 1985, and Cavaco Silva became Prime Minister.
 Economic liberalization and tax cuts ushered in several years of economic growth.
 After a motion of no confidence was approved, early elections were called for July 1987, which resulted in a landslide victory for the PSD, who captured 50.2 percent of the popular vote and 148 of the 250 parliamentary seats – the first time that any political party in Portugal had mustered an absolute majority in a free election.
 While the PSD had been very popular going into the election, the size of its victory far exceeded the party's most optimistic projections.
-A strong economy, growing above 7% in 1988, ushered a big convergence between Portugal and other EU countries.
+A strong economy, growing above 7 percent in 1988, ushered a big convergence between Portugal and other EU countries.

-The PSD won a historic third term in the 1991 election, with a slightly higher vote share than four years earlier.
-However, continuing high levels of unemployment and a lower economy, after 1993, eroded the popularity of the Cavaco Silva government.
+The PSD won a historic third term in the 1991 election, with a slightly higher vote share than four years earlier, 50.6 percent.
+The early 1990s recession hit Portugal in 1993 and high levels of unemployment adding to this fiscal adjustments, eroded the popularity of the Cavaco Silva's government.
+The anti-tolls riots in 25 de Abril Bridge in June 1994 and the violent response from security forces, further undermined Cavaco Silva's position.
+In early 1995, Cavaco Silva announced he would not run for a fourth term as Prime Minister.